mihai2014/Http-web-server-for-testing/README.md

 3. POST message request, including body is written always in post_log.txt
 4. Accept only GET and POST requests
 5. Tested on linux only

+Note: do_something example procedure defined in internal.py and invoked in index.html is writing posted files in directory documents